pyHi-M/traceratops/docs/source/contribute/how_to_document.md

 ├── make.bat (don't modify, it's used to build doc) ├── Makefile (don't modify, it's used to build doc) └── source (folder that you will fill with doc pages)
-    ├── conf.py (the place to configurate your doc) ├── index.rst (main doc page)
+    ├── conf.py (the place to configure your doc)
+    ├── index.rst (main doc page)
     ├── _static	(put your static data here, like picture) └── _templates (unused?)